teamradish/TRTwitchPlaysBot/Wiki/Getting-Started.md

 # Setting up virtual controllers for inputs
 ## Linux
 Make sure `uinput` is enabled with `sudo modprobe uinput`.
 Unless TRBot is run as root, you'll also need permissions to read and write in `/dev/uinput` with `sudo chmod a+rw /dev/uinput`.
-TRBot creates and manages the `uinput` virtual controllers on Linux automatically, so there is nothing to install.
+TRBot creates and manages the `uinput` virtual controllers on GNU/Linux automatically, so there is nothing to install.

 If the native code fails to run for your distro, head to the `TRBotCore/Native` folder and compile `SetupVController.c` with **gcc** as a shared library (`gcc -fPIC -shared SetupVController.c -o SetupVController.so`).
 Use the newly compiled .so file in place of the old one and run the bot again.